NomicFoundation/hardhat/docs/src/content/tutorial/setting-up-the-environment.md

 ## Upgrading your Node.js installation

-If your version of Node.js is older and [not supported by Hardhat](../hardhat-runner/docs/reference/stability-guarantees.md#node.js-versions-support) follow the instructions below to upgrade.
+If your version of Node.js is older and [is not supported by Hardhat](../hardhat-runner/docs/reference/stability-guarantees.md#node.js-versions-support) follow the instructions below to upgrade.

 ### Linux